bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-02-01-newsletter.md

   (from 300MB) when a user turns on `-blocksonly` mode.
 Since unused mempool memory is shared with dbcache, this change also reduces the default dbcache size in `-blocksonly` mode.
-Users may still configure a larger mempool capacity using the `-maxmempool` option.
+Users may still configure a larger mempool capacity using the `-maxmempool` option. {% assign timestamp="28:50" %}

-- [Bitcoin Core #23395][] adds a `-shutdownnotify` configuration option to `bitcoind` which executes a custom user command when `bitcoind` shuts down normally (the command will not be executed during a crash).
+- [Bitcoin Core #23395][] adds a `-shutdownnotify` configuration option to `bitcoind` which executes a custom user command when `bitcoind` shuts down normally (the command will not be executed during a crash). {% assign timestamp="32:11" %}

 - [Eclair #2573][] begins accepting [keysend][topic spontaneous
   payments] payments that don't contain a [payment secret][topic payment